Asia Argento's Accuser Speaks Publicly, As She Reportedly Denies Assault

 "I was underage when the event took place ... at the time I believed there was still a stigma to being in the situation as a male in our society," he wrote.
 "I tried to seek justice in a way that made sense to me at the time ...
 I didn't think that people would understand the event that took place from the eyes of a teenage boy."

-Meanwhile Argento, Argento, herself a prominent Harvey Weinstein accuser, has provided a statement to multiple media outlets denying that had any sexual relationship with Bennett.
+Meanwhile Argento, herself a prominent Harvey Weinstein accuser, has provided a statement to multiple media outlets denying that she had any sexual relationship with Bennett.

-In legal documents that were leaked to the Times, Bennett alleged that he and Argento had sex at a hotel when she was 37 and he was 17.
+In legal documents that were leaked to the Times, Bennett alleged that he and Argento had sex at a hotel in 2013, when she was 37 and he was 17.
 The age of consent in California is 18.

 As a child, Bennett once played Argento's son in a film.